Opinion | After a year of trials, Bolivia seems to have gotten a do-over. It must make the most of it.

 How different from the chaos that accompanied Bolivia’s Oct.
 20, 2019, vote, in which the then-incumbent socialist, Evo Morales, attempted to secure a fourth term.
-Mr. Morales did so despite voters having said, in a 2016 constitutional referendum, that he could not, a verdict which he overrode through manipulation of the Bolivian Supreme Court.
+Mr. Morales did so despite voters having said, in a 2016 constitutional referendum, that he could not, a verdict that he overrode through manipulation of the Bolivian Supreme Court.
 Mr. Morales then tried to claim victory in 2019 with the help of what a team of observers from the Organization of American States concluded were fraudulent means, and popular outrage spilled over into street demonstrations.
 Bolivia’s military withdrew support from Mr. Morales, who then resigned and fled the country; he remains in Argentina.

 Ms. Áñez, abusing a technical and temporary mandate, governed high-handedly and erratically, launching a crackdown on political opponents, and failed effectively to address the coronavirus pandemic, which forced the postponement of elections originally planned for May 3.
 Bolivia has the fifth-highest covid-19 death rate in the world, and its economy is expected to shrink 8 percent this year, according to the International Monetary Fund.